CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/Documents/SeaChange360_Testing_Proposal.md

 The following roles are essential for the testing phase:
 1. **Producer and Artistic Oversight**:
    - **Jerry Fried** will oversee the artistic vision of the project, ensuring the installation reflects the creative intent of the video project.
-   - Collaborates with technical and design teams to maintain cohesion between the content and immersive environment.
+   - Collaborate with technical and design teams to maintain cohesion between the content and immersive environment.
 2. **Project Lead**:
    - **Dr. David B. Smith** will manage the overall testing process, ensuring alignment with project goals and technical requirements.
 3. **Fabric Testing Coordinator**: